visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 If you are using a library that VisIt_ provides (NetCDF, HDF5, CGNS, Silo, etc.) then you can use special predefined CMake variables that VisIt_'s build defines to locate those libraries.
 For example, you could use ${NETCDF_INCLUDE_DIR}, ${NETCDF_LIBRARY_DIR}, ${NETCDF_LIB} to reference the include directory, library directory, and library name for the NetCDF library.
 Just substitute another capitalized library name for NetCDF to use variables for other I/O libraries.
-It is better to use these CMake variables for libraries that VisIt_ provides to ensure that your plugin is linked against the right libraries.
+It is better to use these CMake variables for libraries that VisIt_ provides to ensure that your plug-in is linked against the right libraries.

 If you are using a library that VisIt_ does not support, you can add the include file and library file locations to ensure that the compiler will know where to look for your external library when your plug-in is built.
-Be sure to use ``-I/path/to/include`` in the **CXXFLAGS** when you want to add include directories for your plugin.
+Be sure to use ``-I/path/to/include`` in the **CXXFLAGS** when you want to add include directories for your plug-in.
-Use ``-L/path/to/lib`` in the **LDFLAGS** when you want to add link directories for your plugin.
+Use ``-L/path/to/lib`` in the **LDFLAGS** when you want to add link directories for your plug-in.
 Finally, add the name of the library (e.g. ``netcdf`` instead of ``-lnetcdf``) in the **LIBS** when you need to link against additional libraries.
 **LIBS** may contain the full-path to a library, in which case use of **LDFLAGS** to locate the library is unnecessary.